ujiroexotic/movie_app/README.md

-# MovisFlix
+# Movisflix

-This repository contains my latest project, Movix, a movie application built using React with full responsiveness.
-Movix utilizes the TMDb API to display a wide range of movies, TV shows, and more.
-Explore and enjoy a seamless viewing experience with Movix!
+This repository contains my latest project, Movisflix, a movie application built using React with full responsiveness.
+Movisflix utilizes the TMDb API to display a wide range of movies, TV shows, and more.
+Explore and enjoy a seamless viewing experience with Movisflix!

 Here's the list of packages and libraries used in this project: